txemi/python_audio_synth_playground/README.md

 Other:
 - music_in_python_kde: I learnt a lot with this code from katiehe and I used some parts in txpymusiclib. it builds some songs from scratch, generating tones.
 Thanks a lot.
 - tones: wav writing

+Libraries that did not work for me:
+- pippi
+- pyaudiere
+- sonic

 You can also look for the functionality you need in txpymusiclib and use it, it will automatically use one of previous libraries as I am moving common functionality there.